thisjody/pa-cf-gcs-bq-load/README.md

 It's important to ensure that these dependencies are installed and properly configured before deploying and running the `pa-cf-gcs-bq-load` Cloud Function.
 This will help in avoiding runtime errors and ensure the function operates as expected.

-## Roles and Service Accounts
+## Service Accounts

-For the `pa-cf-gcs-bq-load` Cloud Function to operate effectively, it is essential to have properly configured roles and service accounts.
-This ensures that the function has the necessary permissions to access and manipulate cloud resources.
+The `PA-CF-GCS-BQ-LOAD` Cloud Function efficiently utilizes configurations from the [PA-CF Shared Configs Toolkit](https://github.com/acep-uaf/pa-cf-shared-configs) for managing service accounts.
+This approach ensures standardized, secure, and efficient deployment and operation within the cloud environment.

+### Service Accounts

+The function employs three principal service accounts, each serving a distinct role in the function's lifecycle and operations:

-1. **Deploy Role (`custom_role_pa_cf_deploy`)**:
+1. **Deploy Service Account (`$SERVICE_ACCOUNT`)**:
-   - This role is used for deploying the Cloud Function.
+   - Responsible for the initial deployment of the Cloud Function.
-   - It should have permissions sufficient for the deployment process, including accessing Cloud Functions, Pub/Sub, Secret Manager, and any other resources the function interacts with.
-   - The role's definition can be found in `pa-cf-deploy-role.json`.

-2. **Privileged Role (`custom_role_pa_gcs_bq_load_privileged`)**:
-   - A more privileged role, used by the function for executing its primary tasks like data loading and publishing.
-   - Permissions include read/write access to BigQuery, read access to GCS, and the ability to publish to Pub/Sub topics.
-   - The role's definition is specified in `pa-gcs-bq-load-privileged-role.json`.
-This document outlines the detailed permissions and capabilities assigned to this role, ensuring it has the necessary access rights while adhering to the principle of least privilege.
+   - After deployment, it primarily functions to impersonate other service accounts (`PUBLISH_SA` and `LOAD_SA`) for specific tasks, thereby adhering to the principle of least privilege.

-3. **Service Accounts**:
-   - **Deploy Service Account (`pa-cf-deploy-sa`)**: Specifically for the deployment of the Cloud Function.
-It is assigned the `custom_role_pa_cf_deploy` role.
-   - **Privileged Service Account (`pa-gcs-bq-load-privileged-sa`)**: Used by the function for higher privilege operations.
-It is assigned the `custom_role_pa_gcs_bq_load_privileged` role and is used in service account impersonation for specific tasks.

-Proper configuration of these roles and service accounts is critical for the secure and effective functioning of the `pa-cf-gcs-bq-load` Cloud Function within the Google Cloud environment.
+   - The exact configuration of this service account is managed through the shared configs, ensuring secure and controlled deployment processes.

+2. **Publish Service Account (`$PUBLISH_SA`)**:
+   - Used for publishing operations, particularly for sending messages to Google Cloud Pub/Sub.
+   - Its setup and permissions are defined within the shared configs, aligning with organizational security standards and operational requirements.

+3. **Load Service Account (`$LOAD_SA`)**:
+   - Specialized for data loading tasks, especially involving operations with Google BigQuery.
+   - The configuration of this service account, including its permissions, is also managed via the shared configs to ensure appropriate access controls.

+By leveraging the PA-CF Shared Configs Toolkit, these service accounts are configured to ensure that the `PA-CF-GCS-BQ-LOAD` Cloud Function operates securely, efficiently, and in compliance with best practices.
+For detailed information on these service accounts' configurations, refer to the [PA-CF Shared Configs Toolkit](https://github.com/acep-uaf/pa-cf-shared-configs).

 ## Deployment Script for PA-CF-GCS-BQ-LOAD Cloud Function